andersonmadeira/ng-tasks/README.md

 # ng-todo
-Just a small AngularJS todo application
+This is just a small angularjs todo web application forked from the example found on angularjs.org